Popular Affiliate Marketing Models: CPC, CPA, CPM, and More Explained

 Understanding Digital Advertising Pricing Models

 CPM is a common model where you pay for every 1,000 ad views.
-It’s great for increasing brand awareness and reaching lots of people4.
+It’s great for increasing brand awareness and reaching lots of people.

 CPC charges for each ad click.
 It’s good for getting more website visitors and leads.
-This model works well in paid search campaigns, targeting specific keywords45.
+This model works well in paid search campaigns, targeting specific keywords.

 CPA focuses on actions like purchases or sign-ups.
 Advertisers only pay for these actions.
-It’s best for those who want to see direct results from their ads4.
+It’s best for those who want to see direct results from their ads.

 Pricing Model | Description | Advantages | Disadvantages |